-This policy sets out the arrangements for how Charters School will prioritise and administer the 16-19 Bursary Fund in 2012-2013.
+This policy sets out the arrangements for how Charters School will prioritise and administer the 16-19 Bursary Fund.

 The School is committed to ensuring the Fund is used to support financially disadvantaged young people taking up or continuing in their education or training post-16 and achieving their learning aim(s).